-You can be a part of the first ever Boys State Program in Hawai`i scheduled for summer 2021.
+You can be a part of the first ever Boys State Program in Hawaii scheduled for summer 2022.
 Boys State programs currently exist in all Legion departments in the United States except Hawaii.

-Applications for the 2021 Hawai`i Boys State Program will be available January 2021.
+Applications for the 2022 Hawaii Boys State Program will be available January 2022.

 American Legion Boys State is among the most respected and selective educational programs of government instruction for U.S. high school students.
 Boys State was founded in 1935 as a participatory program in which students become part of the operation of local, county, and state government.